RAF Woodvale: Woodvale Rally

 In 1971, RAF Woodvale hosted the first annual Woodvale International Rally.
-The event is a charitable event, that originally began as a model aircraft show.
-It has grown over the years to include car clubs with both classic cars, vintage cars and other vehicle displays.
-It usually occupies the first weekend in August.
-The 2012 rally had to be re-located and rescheduled to nearby Victoria Park, Southport, Merseyside, on safety grounds.
+The event was a charitable event, that originally began as a model aircraft show.
+It grew over the years to include car clubs with both classic cars, vintage cars and other vehicle displays.
+It usually occupied the first weekend in August.
+The 2012 rally had to be re-located and rescheduled to nearby Victoria Park, Southport, Merseyside, on safety grounds, on what would later on become a permanent move for the rally.
 Asbestos was discovered from old World War II structures that had been buried long ago.
+After the 50th rally was held in 2018, a disagreement with the park's management led to the permanent cancellation of the rally in 2019.

 Merseyside Police Air Support Group

 Basing the Merseyside Air Support Group at RAF Woodvale made the station something of a target for criminals.
 Just before 2230 on Friday 9 October 2009 a window of the helicopter was smashed and petrol poured inside causing the helicopter to be grounded.

 On 17 May 2010 the Merseyside Police helicopter was again attacked and grounded, after four masked intruders broke into the airbase at around 04:00 causing what was described as minor damage.

 As part of the reorganisation of Police Air Support in England and Wales and the formation of the National Police Air Service, Merseyside operationally retired its dedicated Police helicopter G-XMII in July 2011.
 Cover would then be provided with four aircraft from Cheshire, Lancashire, North Wales and Greater Manchester, the nearest to Merseyside being based at Hawarden Airport with G-XMII providing back up.
 From 1 June 2012, Merseyside Police signed a four-year deal to lease the helicopter to the Norwegian Police Service in response to the 2011 terrorist attacks in Norway.